w3c/miniapp-components/docs/explainer.md

 The main differences identified are:

 - __Component resources__.
 MiniApps require specific resource types, including markup languages and file system structure.
 - __Component interface__.
-MiniApp components have specific properties and methods.
+MiniApps components have specific properties and methods.
 Access to global variables and page elements differs in all versions.
 - __Template definition__.
 MiniApps have an advanced `{{moustache}}` templating mechanism with data binding and conditional rendering.
 - __Event management__.
 MiniApp event listeners are similar, but developers cannot use the `addEventListener()` method from the logic.
 Event interfaces are different.
 - __Stylesheets__.
 MiniApps are based on CSS3 profiles, with minor additions.
 Imports, properties, and rules are similar.